exposit/pythia-oracle/README.md

 `python pythia.py --size 1280x725`

 You should be good to go!
 Be sure to play around in the quicksave before you start a 'real' game, and save (and back up your save folder) frequently.
 Also read over the customization section in this file.

+### Upgrading from 0.7.0 & earlier

+Your save game will still work fine, but you may experience some formatting issues.
+You can either set the format on errant blocks in Pythia one at a time, or (MAKE A BACKUP FIRST) open the main_status.txt and do some find and replaces.

+First, replace all 'bold_italic' with 'result'.
+Then replace 'italic' with 'aside'.
+Finally, replace any 'don't show' entries with 'ephemeral'.

+From this point forward you can assign formatting tags to your fiction besides the basic 'plain' tag (italic, bold, bold_italic, color1, color2), if you want the whole block formatted a certain way.
+For your mechanics you can choose from oracle, query, aside, result, mechanic1, and mechanic2.
+You can also use standard markdown to tag individual words or phrases inside each block.

+Read the next section on upgrading as well!

 #### Upgrading from an older version